Hello, everyone! I know... I began this story FOUR years ago, and

 Bella looked down to her purse clasped in both hands, shaking her head to clear her thoughts as her blush began to spread from her cheeks to her ears and down her neck.
 She looked back up to take in the whole of the man behind the counter, reminding herself to show no expression at her perusal.
 She failed.
-Her lips parted and a small gasp escaped her as she beheld a wild crop of hair the color of a well used penny, high cheek bones, sharp-angular jaw, and a beautifully anfractuous smile.
+Her lips parted, and a small gasp escaped her as she beheld a wild crop of hair the color of a well-used penny, high cheekbones, sharp-angular jaw, and a beautifully anfractuous smile.
 He was quite tall—she estimated six foot two or three—with an athletic build.
-He was very handsome, and had a piercing gaze.
-She sucked in a deep breath, hoping that an influx of oxygen might help clear her head so that she could speak coherently.
+He was very handsome and had a piercing gaze.
+She sucked in a deep breath, hoping that an influx of oxygen might help clear her head so she could speak coherently.

 "If I say yes, will I regret it?"
 Her face morphed into an impish smirk with one eyebrow raised.

 "I'd like to think not."
 That crooked grin just grew as he drank in the view of her.
 He swept his eyes over her curvaceous figure and fought to keep his thoughts in line.
 The last thing he wanted to do was to have to adjust himself in front of this stunningly beautiful stranger who had just breezed her way into his little store.
 He'd never seen her before and hoped that she was not just a tourist.
 It was, after all, the end of May, and beginning this weekend—Memorial Day weekend—the tourists would be out in force.
 He just hoped he would see this vision of loveliness again.
 In fact, he hoped he could keep her around for a while today.